In this post we’ll be performing a walk-through of the installation of lnd,

 }%

-This concludes our walkthrough of lnd
+This concludes our walkthrough of lnd’s current capabilities, the Testnet

 Lightning Faucet, and a multi-hop payment demonstration.
 Any questions or

-issues can be directed at either the #lnd
+issues can be directed at either the #lnd channel on

 freenode, or within the Github

-issues for lnd
+issues for lnd.

 Testnet Lightning Faucet Source Code